Spiritual Life Insurance

 Today's a great day to evaluate your faith portfolio and the object of your faith.
 Accept Jesus by faith and start a relationship with him today.

 "Jesus, I've had no idea about you, and what I did know I dismissed or rejected.
 Thank you for opening my eyes to who you are.
-If you died for me, then that is every reason for me to spend my time getting to know you more.
-I
+I was blind, but now you opened my eyes and I am beginning to see you.
+If you died for me, then that is every reason for me to spend my entire life getting to know you more.
+I chose to believe in you now, and thank you that you want to have a relationship with me.

 Help me in seek you out that I may come to know you better.
-Teach me through your Word, help me find a church family to be apart of to help me grow and serve you better.
+Teach me through your Word, and help me find a church family to be apart of to help me grow and serve you better.
 Thank you for much for dying for me sins and adopting me as your child.
-I don't know much now about you now, but I'm thankful and eternally grateful".
-Amen.
+I don't know much about you now, but I'm thankful and eternally grateful".
+Amen